geosolutions-it/MapStore2/docs/developer-guide/configuration-files.md

 ## Front-end Configurations Files

 They are JSON files that will be loaded via HTTP from the client, keeping most of the framework working also in an html-only context (when used with different back-ends or no-backend).
-These JSON files are located in `web/client` directory and they will be copied in the root of the war file.
+These JSON files are located in `web/client/configs` directory and they will be copied in the `configs` of the war file.

 Several configuration files (at development and / or run time) are available to configure all the different aspects of an application.

 * `localConfig.json`: Dedicated to the application configuration.
 Defines all general settings of the front-end part, with all the plugins for all the pages.
 See [Application Configuration](../local-config) for more information.
-* `new.json` Can be customized to set-up the inital new map, setting the backgrounds, initial position ..
+* `new.json` Can be customized to set-up the initial new map, setting the backgrounds, initial position ..
 See [Maps configuration](../maps-configuration) for more information.
 * `pluginsConfig.json`: Allows to configure the context editor plugins list.
 See [Context Editor Configuration](context-editor-config.md) for more information.

 ## Externalize Configurations